 - Cardiogenic shock requiring hemodynamic support

-Recently, impressive advancements of previous improvements have been on the rise.
-Now, a tiny ultrasound is placed on the tip of a cardiac catheter to send images of the inner walls of coronary arteries.
+Recent advancements and improvements have emerged.
+Current techniques include placing a small ultrasound on the tip of a cardiac catheter to send images of the inner walls of coronary arteries.

 (3) Incidence and In‐Hospital Mortality of Acute Kidney Injury (AKI) and Dialysis‐Requiring AKI (AKI‐D) After Cardiac Catheterization in the National Inpatient Sample.
 Brown, J., Rezaee, M., Nichols, E., Marshall, E., Siew, E., & Matheny, M. Journal of the American Heart Association.
 2016. https://www.ahajournals.org/doi/10.1161/JAHA.115.002739

 (4) Cardiac catheterization laboratory inpatient forecast tool: a prospective evaluation.
 Toerper, M., Flanagan, E., Siddiqui, S., Appelbaum, J., Kasper, E., & Levin, S. Journal of the American Medical Informatic Association.
 2016. https://www.researchgate.net/publication/281510035_Cardiac_catheterization_laboratory_inpatient_forecast_tool_A_prospective_evaluation

 (6) Care of the Patient Following Cardiac Catheterization.
 Kaushal, R. Cardiovascular Nursing Symposium.
 2015. https://california.providence.org/~/media/Files/Providence%20CA/Torrance/care_of_the_patient_following_cardiac_catheterization.pdf

 (7, 8) Cardiac Catheterization.
 Marshall Medical Center.
 2011. https://www.mmcenters.com/pdf/MMC-cardiac-cath-cardiac-catheterization.pdf